vraravam/natsumi-browser/README.md

 - `natsumi.theme.enable-border-animation`: Enables border loading animation for tabs.
 This may use up quite some GPU.
 - `natsumi.theme.force-blur`: Forces background blur support to be enabled regardless of whether a blurred element is shown or not.
-This is recommended to be disabled.
-- `natsumi.theme.force-dark-shadows`: Forces dark shadows regardless of the current theme/color scheme.
+- `natsumi.theme.force-glass-dark-shadows`: Forces dark shadows on Glass material.

 ### URLbar
 - `natsumi.urlbar.no-compact`: Disables compact URLbar when not focused.